Acupressure & The Wooden Tool: What the Ancients Knew About Joint Bulletproofing!

 What’s the job of these tools?

-Scrape the Fascia.
+Stretch the Fascia.

 It’s pretty easy…make sure you have some kind of cloth covering like clothing or a cloth over the area you need to scrape.
 You can also use lotion if doing it on bare skin.

-If doing it on your bare skin, don’t do it without lotion…you will literally peel your skin off!
+If you’re doing it on your bare skin, don’t do it without lotion…you will literally peel your skin off!

 From there, all you do is scrape!